ml-electron-project/NNfunctional/README.md

 NN-based functional
 ====

-Weight parameters of NN-based functionals and example codes of using them (.py).
+Weight parameters of NN-based functionals and how to use them (.py).

 PySCF and Pytorch packages are needed to run the example codes.